bsimm/rumars/docs/corewar/core.md

-Because Warriors use relative addresses, it doesn't matter where in the Core the warrior is loaded, all addresses will still be valid as they are relative to the Warrior's current position, or more specifically relative to the the address of the currently [executing](execution) instruction.
+Because Warriors use relative addresses, it doesn't matter where in the Core the warrior is loaded, all addresses will still be valid as they are relative to the Warrior's current position, or more specifically relative to the address of the currently [executing](execution) instruction.

 Another important features of Corewar addressing (and maths operations in